-Canon G5 X versus Panasonic TZ100
+Canon G5 X vs Panasonic TZ100

 The Canon PowerShot G5 X and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and January 2016.
 Both the G5X and the TZ100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Panasonic TZ100.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (15 percent) than the Canon G5 X. Moreover, the TZ100 is markedly lighter (12 percent) than the G5X.
 In this context, it is worth noting that neither the G5X nor the TZ100 are weather-sealed.

 Concerning battery life, the G5X gets 210 shots out of its NB-13L battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.